 Our pick : Thị Bốp – Bánh Cuốn Tôm & Chả Tôm Nướng Ngõ 124 Vĩnh Tuy, P. Vĩnh Tuy, Quận Hai Bà Trưng, Hà Nội.

 Cháo or porridge in English, is the perfect food for people recovering from illness.
 This magic soup is actually very simple to make—just a bit of white rice and a lot of water.
 There are different types of Cháo, some of which have their rice more or less grounded.
 The topping on this porridge is actually what will make the difference in taste.
 This topping can vary from ground pork to organs like the heart, intestine, bones, shrimp, fish, or carrots and potatoes.
 If this porridge is too healthy for you, you can always add some Quẩy (Youtiao Chinese Doughnut).

 Our pick : Cháo sườn Thọ Xương – 1 P. Tống Duy Tân, Hàng Bông, Hoàn Kiếm, Hà Nội

 9. Hủ Tiếu Nam Vang

-Hủ Tiếu Nam Vang is actually one of my favorite dish.
-You can eat it in a soup or Trộn (Dry) with the soup on the side.
-This dish have a very different taste whether you are in the North or in the South of Vietnam.
-The ingredients are fairly the same : grounded, sliced and pork leaver, shrimp, squid, bird eggs and some vegetables.
-The soup from the North have numerous leafs that taste very strong Garlic Chives and sometimes Chrysanthemum Greens.
-The south version of this dish is sweeter and more close to the famous Cambodian soup Phnom Penh.
+Hủ Tiếu Nam Vang is actually one of my favorite dishes.
+You can eat it in a soup or Trộn (dry) with the soup on the side.
+This dish has a very different taste whether you are in the North or the South of Vietnam.
+The ingredients are fairly the same: ground, sliced, and pork liver; shrimp; squid; bird eggs; and some vegetables.
+The soups from the North have numerous leaves that taste very strongly of garlic chives and sometimes chrysanthemum greens.
+The southern version of this dish is sweeter and more similar to the famous Cambodian soup Phnom Penh.